lauradang/automatic-image-colorization/README.md

 This project showcases my implementation of Baldassarre et al.'s [Deep Koalarization: Image Colourization using CNNs and Inception-ResNet-v2](https://arxiv.org/abs/1712.03400) paper from 2017 using PyTorch.
 The network is trained using 60 000 images from ImageNet.
 You can find more information in the Jupyter notebook.

 ## Results
+More results can be found in the notebook and the image results folder.

 ![](image_results/input_10.jpg) ![](image_results/result_10.jpg)

 ![](image_results/input_7.jpg) ![](image_results/result_7.jpg)